Markets Right Now: Stocks are opening higher on Wall Street

 9:35 a.m.

-Stocks are opening higher on Wall Street as technology companies and retailers lead the market higher.
+Stocks are opening higher on Wall Street as the market builds on a solid gain from the day before, which came despite the latest ramp-up in trade tensions between the U.S. and China.

-Apple and Home Depot each rose about 1 percent in early trading Friday.
+Banks and energy companies were leading the gains Wednesday, while safe-play stocks like utilities and real estate companies lagged the market.

 Advertisement